blueag8/Photography_Website/README.md

 # UX
 User Experience Design
-Validate/Test from the prospective of the user whilst selling/presenting the business User Interface Design
+To validate/test using the perspective of the user whilst selling/presenting the business' products.
+Meaningful and relevent experience to the user.
+User Interface Design

 **External User Story**

 Discover and purchase photographs from a professional photographer.